 Roofing including roof space

 Repair category 2

-Notes The roof coverings are original, and the concrete tiles are affected by weathering and a general degradation in condition commensurate with their age.
-Chipped/broken corners were noted to some of the tiles.
-The flat roof coverings are likely to have a limited life only, and early renewal may be required.
+Notes The roof coverings are original, and the concrete tiles are affected by weathering and a general degradation in condition commensurate with age.
+There is failed pointing to the roof verges at the gable ends of the building.
+In the attic there is loose and fallen fibreboard sarking.
+Ongoing maintenance of the roof coverings should be anticipated.